surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-arrays.md

 Item [Three]
 ```

-The `.ForEach()` takes a parameter that is a script block.
+The `ForEach()` takes a parameter that is a script block.
 You can drop the parentheses and just
 provide the script block.

 ```powershell